MirkoMD/energy-price-prediction/README.md

   - Detailed methodology including descriptions of the machine learning models used.
   - Empirical results for each forecasting horizon (t+1, t+3, t+5, t+10).
   - Conclusions drawn from the results, emphasizing the best-performing models.

+## Dataset

+The dataset used in this study comprises 2423 daily observations of natural gas spot prices from December 3, 2010, to September 18, 2020.
+The data was sourced from the [Energy Information Administration (EIA)](https://www.eia.gov/dnav/ng/hist/rngwhhdW.htm) and supplemented with 21 related economic variables from the Federal Reserve Bank of Saint Louis and Yahoo Finance databases.

 ## Dependencies